-- the Designated Officer in the local authority where the staff member/volunteer or consultant lives if the allegation is about behaviour but with no identifiable victim - local authority adult social care if the allegation is about behaviour toward an adult at risk.
+- the Designated Officer in the local authority (where the child lives) if the allegation is about behaviour towards a specific child or adult. - the Designated Officer in the local authority where the staff member/volunteer or consultant lives if the allegation is about behaviour but with no identifiable victim - local authority adult social care if the allegation is about behaviour toward an adult at risk.